 In a divorce by publication, on the other hand, summons has not been received by the other spouse because the other spouse cannot be found.
 In this case, jurisdiction is acquired by publishing the summons, and after a particular period from publication, if the spouse still does not appear before the court, the court can declare that spouse in default and the divorce proceedings will continue.
 A judgment of divorce will be issued by the judge based on the evidence presented by the other spouse.

-For example, in the case above where Jennifer would like to divorce John and John refused to agree to the divorce, Jennifer’s recourse is to file for divorce in New York, NY and have the court issue summons to John.
+For example, in the case above where Jennifer would like to divorce John and John refused to agree to the divorce, Jennifer’s recourse is to file for divorce in New York City and have the court issue summons to John.
 If John received the summons and still did not appear, the court can declare John in default, and will proceed in hearing the case.
 It will grant a judgment of divorce, which could include provisions on marital division of property, child custody, child support, and alimony without any input from John.
 Any judgment in this case would be enforceable against John.
 If, in the judgment of divorce, John has to pay child custody of a particular amount per month, Jennifer can have this enforced.
 She can go to the Child Support Collection Unit and have the agency enforce child support through payroll deductions from the employer, by taking state and federal income tax refunds, seizing assets, suspending driver’s licenses, and notifying credit reporting agencies of overdue child support payments.